RussCoder/djvujs/library/API.md

   queue.
 - `isTaskInProcess(promise: Promise): boolean` - checks whether the task has been already started.
-- `revokeObjectURL(url: string): void` - the sad fact is that if an ObjectURL has been created inside a worker it can be revoked only inside this very worker.
-I checked it by myself.
-Maybe it will change in the future, but you should prefer this method to the `URL.revokeObjectURL()` when you want to revoke a URL from the worker (e.g. a URL to a PNG image or a whole document).
+- `revokeObjectURL(url: string): void` - formerly, if an ObjectURL had been created inside a worker it could be revoked only inside this very worker.
+I checked it by myself, but now it seems that this behavior has been fixed and usual `URL.revokeObjectURL()` works too.
+But this method is still available if you wish to revoke the URL inside the worker in which it was created.
 - `reset(): void` - recreates the worker.

 ## Additional Notes